-During the year 2006, SCI engaged in transactions involving the sale and/or transfer of goods or services (including information) from the United States to Qatar, activities in the interstate or foreign commerce of the United States, as defined in Section 760.1(d) of the Regulations.
-In connection with these activities, on two occasions, SCI, with intent to comply with, further or support an unsanctioned foreign boycott, furnished information concerning its or another person's business relationships with other persons who are known or believed to be restricted from having any business relationships with or in a boycotting country, an activity prohibited by Section 760.2(d) of the Regulations, and not excepted.
+During the year 2004, Messina engaged in transactions involving the sale and/or transfer of goods or services (including information) from the United States to the United Arab Emirates (in transit to Iraq), activities in the interstate or foreign commerce of the United States as defined in Section 760.1(d) of the Regulations.
+In connection with these activities, Messina, on two occasions, with intent to comply with, further or support an unsanctioned foreign boycott, furnished information concerning its or another person's business relationship with another person who is known or believed to be restricted from having any business relationship with or in a boycotting country, an activity prohibited by Section 760.2(d) of the Regulations and not excepted.

-BIS and SCI having entered into a Settlement Agreement pursuant to Section 766.18(a) of the Regulations whereby the parties have agreed to settle this matter in accordance with the terms and conditions set forth therein and the terms of the Settlement Agreement having been approved by me;
+BIS and Messina having entered into a Settlement Agreement pursuant to Section 766.18(a) of the Regulations whereby the parties have agreed to settle this matter in accordance with the terms and conditions set forth therein and the terms of the Settlement Agreement having been approved by me;